 - Inviting speakers to talk to school-aged children

 - Inviting parents into schools to meet with teachers

-- Working together with law enforcement in your
+- Working together with law enforcement in your community

 - Collaborating with churches in your area

 Are there disparities in the rates of substance abuse by Native Americans vs. the general rural population?

 Health disparities exist in Native American populations.
 According to the January 2005 IHS publication, Disparities, compared to the general U.S. population, American Indians and Alaska Natives die at higher rates than other Americans from chronic liver disease and cirrhosis (368% higher), diabetes mellitus (177% higher), unintentional injuries (138% higher), assault/homicide (82% higher), intentional self-harm/suicide (65% higher), and chronic lower respiratory diseases (59% higher).

 For further information, including statistics and data, see: